 When the dress arrived, I tried it on, knowing it would not fit.
 So I took it off, hung it up where I could see it every day, and got back to work on myself.

 As the weeks passed, I stayed committed to my routine.
 I made better nutritional choices, exercised every time my son took a nap, and began reading self-help and inspirational books.
 Finally, December arrived.
-I decided to wait until the week before Christmas to try the dress on again.
+I decided to wait until the week before Christmas to try the dress again.
 It WAS going to fit.
 I had come so far and changed my life.
-I was now able to run up the stairs, chase the kids around, and I put up a 9 foot tall Christmas tree by myself.
+I was now able to run up the stairs, chase the kids around, and put up a 9-foot-tall Christmas tree by myself.
 That was no easy feat and would have been impossible the year before.

 Fit or no fit, I was already a winner.

 You may have your own "red dress."
-It can be a symbol or tangible item that represents a goal you would like to reach.
+It can be a symbol or tangible item representing a goal you would like to reach.
 Maybe your red dress is a life-changing goal you thought was impossible to attain, but after hard work and tenacity, you did it.
-The red dress pushes you towards the finish line.
+The red dress pushes you toward the finish line.